Boiico/Feul.Node/README.md

 ```
 ✅  Step 13 (Delete everything and Paste this code)

-#Replace Contract ID with your own Contract ID
+ℹ️ #Replace Contract ID with your own Contract ID

 ```
 import { useEffect, useState } from "react";